 Since 1999, the London Eye (also known as the Millennium Wheel) has dotted the skyline of London and added its distinctive shape to the buildings that line the Thames River.
 To some its a tourist attraction, to others, it’s an eyesore.
 Regardless of one’s opinion on the Eye, it is an iconic part of the city and its history, though recent, is certainly as memorable as one of its “flights”.

-The inspiration for the London Eye was the London Wheel.
+The inspiration for the London was was the London Wheel.
+First, if you need London Eye tickets, check out that link.
 Located at Earl’s Court, a Ferris Wheel was built as part of the Empire of India Exhibition in 1895.
 It was in service for nearly twelve years and at a height of 308 feet with 40 cars that could each carry 40 people, it saw over 2.5 million passengers before it was finally demolished in 1907 following the Imperial Austrian Exhibition.
 And even though the Wheel had been gone from the city for 92 years, some Londoners longed to see a similar attraction return.

 The Eye has its origins beginning in 1993 with a competition to design a new landmark for London.
 Husband and wife David Marks and Julia Barfield submitted their idea for a wheel as an homage to the one from the beginning of the previous century.
 The pair noted that, at the time, London lacked many observation points to view the skyline from all angles and designed a Ferris Wheel with glass pods to provide a 360-degree views of the city.
 Not a traditional Ferris Wheel, Marks and Barfield (along with Frank Anatole, Nic Bailey, Steve Chilton, Malcolm Cook, and Mark Sparrowhawk) designed what’s called a cantilevered observation wheel where only one side is fixed to the ground with projected beam around which the wheel rotates.